- More than 1 million Colorado residents are enrolled in Medicare.1

 Medicare Part D in Colorado

-As of late 2021, there were 345,077 Colorado Medicare beneficiaries enrolled in stand-alone Medicare Part D plans, and another 390,520 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans.
-In total, 735,597 Colorado Medicare beneficiaries had Part D coverage, accounting for more than three-quarters of the state’s Medicare population.
+As of May 2023, there were 298,581 Colorado Medicare beneficiaries enrolled in stand-alone Medicare Part D prescription drug plans, and another 486,580 beneficiaries had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans.
+In total, 781,161 Colorado Medicare beneficiaries had Part D prescription drug coverage, accounting for more than three-quarters of the state’s Medicare population.1

-For 2022 coverage, there are 20 stand-alone Part D plans available in Colorado, with premiums ranging from about $6 to $104 per month.
+For 2023 coverage, there are 23 stand-alone Medicare Part D prescription drug plans available in Colorado, with premiums starting at $3.50.15

-Medicare Part D enrollment follows the same schedule as Medicare Advantage plans: Beneficiaries can pick a Medicare Part D plan when they first become eligible for Medicare, and there’s also an annual window each fall (October 15 to December 7) when Medicare beneficiaries can pick a different Part D plan or enroll for the first time (note that there’s a late enrollment penalty for people who delay their initial enrollment and don’t have other creditable drug coverage in place).
+Medicare Part D prescription drug enrollment follows the same schedule as Medicare Advantage plans: Beneficiaries can pick a Medicare Part D prescription drug plan when they first become eligible for Medicare, and there’s also the Annual Election Period each fall (October 15 to December 7) when Medicare beneficiaries can pick a different Medicare Part D prescription drug plan or enroll for the first time (note that there’s a late enrollment penalty for people who delay their initial enrollment and don’t have other creditable drug coverage in place).
 Medicare beneficiaries are encouraged to actively compare the various options each fall in order to see which one will best meet their personal prescription needs (plans vary from one year to the next, and a beneficiary’s current prescriptions may differ from what they were a year ago).